The law in the UK says that every business must have a policy for managing health and safety.

 State your general policy on health and safety at work, including your commitment to managing health and safety and your aims.
 As the employer or most senior person in the company, you should sign it and review it regularly.

 List the names, positions and roles of the people in your business who have specific responsibility for health and safety.

 Give details of the practical arrangements you have in place, showing how you will achieve your health and safety policy aims.
 This could include, for example, doing a risk assessment, training employees and using safety signs or equipment.

-The legal requirement to write a policy is included in the Health and Safety at Work etc Act.
+The legal requirement to write a health and safety policy is included in the Health and Safety at Work etc Act.
 The Management of Health and Safety at Work Regulations explain the steps you must take to manage health and safety.

-If you are not confident or don’t have time to do this for your business, don’t hesitate to reach out to us for some further help.
+If this quick-guide on how to write a health and safety policy wasn’t sufficient or don’t have time to do this for your business, don’t hesitate to reach out to us for some further help.

 Safeti School Transcipt

 Welcome to Safeti School.
 Where we crunch down health safetyand environment learning into simple bite-sized snippets that you can use for your business or your career.
 Helping you improve your knowledge, boost your performanceand maybe even providing some inspiration.Let’s get started.

 You’re very welcome to another episode of Safeti School with myself Richard Collins your host.And today we’re going to take a very quick look at the needand requirement for a health and safety policy for businesses inthe UK.
 Just to put it into some contextas to why we would actually be concerned about this in the first place.